MikkelScheike/ottabase/ARCHITECTURE.md

 - Feature enablement is app-config driven; package interoperability testing must remain strong.
 - Some package domains are tightly coupled to Cloudflare bindings.
 - Cross-package release management is simpler in-monorepo but requires strong CI discipline.
+- D1 is SQLite-based: no stored procedures, limited concurrent write throughput, no native full-text search.
+- Raw Drizzle queries bypass RLS — use BaseModel methods for all tenant-scoped data access.

 Potential evolutions: